 - The anatomical and behavioural characteristics of primates, hominoids and hominins

-- To understand the processes that underpin speciation of primates and humans
+- The processes that underpin speciation of primates and humans

-- How to construct and use phylogenetic trees to identify relatedness of species
+- Construction and use of phylogenetic trees to identify relatedness of species

 - How to collect and analyse behavioural observation data